 I could write a whole post on this alone, but I’ll try to keep it brief here.
-Firstly, we have to be realistic and understand that readers don’t usually return to a blog week in, week out for their next instalment of <insert industry> weekly.
-In fact MarketingProfs claim that most blog traffic comes from first time readers and there’s evidence to suggest readers don’t actually trust corporate blogs anyway.
+Firstly, we have to be realistic and understand that readers don’t usually return to a blog week-in-week-out for their next instalment of <insert industry> weekly.

 So what now?

-Here’s what you don’t do: Guess what your potential customers want.
+Here’s what you don’t do; don’t guess what your potential customers want.
 Instead, ask them.
-User feedback and split testing will help identify what your users are looking for.
+User feedback surveys and split testing will help identify what your users are looking for.

 It’s tempting to look at what other similar organisations are doing and then copy them outright.
 Don’t.
 Your group of potential customers will likely differ in desire, behaviour, and opinion and with more than just the CTA being the deciding factor, you’ve got to consider how that other company’s story compares against your own.

 Your choice of content should serve as a means of clarifying what’s on offer through your website.
 If your users aren’t actually into what you’re offering, you can’t force them into converting, however they’ll appreciate your transparency as a brand.
 Stringing users’ along only to find out you can’t offer them what they set out for is likely to irate people as it’s a waste of their time, and yours for that matter.